The Man with the Leica – Dr. Paul Wolff

 Wolff & Tritschler+-

-Dr. Paul Wolff, born in Mulhouse, France, on February 19, 1887, studied Medicine until 1913, and graduated in 1914.
-After World War I, he worked in film and as a photographer.
-He met Oskar Barnack in 1921, and acquired his first two Leicas in 1926.
-His standard work Meine Erfahrungen mit der Leica (My Experiences with the Leica) was published in 1934.
-In 1934, he set up a company with Alfred Tritschler, who had been working for him since 1927.
+Born on February 19, 1887, in Mulhouse, Dr. Paul Wolff studied medicine until 1913 (degree in 1914).
+After the First World War, he worked in film and as a photographer, meeting Oskar Barnack in 1921, and acquiring his first two Leica cameras in 1926.
+His standard work, Meine Erfahrungen mit der Leica (My Experience with the Leica), was published in 1934.
+In 1934, he also founded the company in Frankfurt on the Main with Alfred Tritschler, who had been working for him since 1927.
+The company headquarters were destroyed during an air raid in 1944, but the archive of 35mm pictures, which was stored elsewhere, survived.
+Wolff passed away on April 10, 1951.

-Alfred Tritschler, born June 12, 1905, trained in Photography in Offenburg, Germany, where he was born; then began studying Photo Technology in Munich in 1924.
-In 1927, he applied for a position at Paul Wolff's in Frankfurt.
-Later on, he became joint owner and, after Wolff's death on April 10, 1951, continued to run the company independently.
-Tritschler passed away on New Year's Eve, 1970.
-The company had already been taken over by a nephew in 1963.
+Alfred Tritschler was born on June 12, 1905.
+He completed photographic training in his home town of Offenburg (Baden), then began studying photographic technology in Munich in 1924.
+In 1927, he applied for a position with Paul Wolff’s company in Frankfurt.
+Later on, he became co-owner.
+He continued to run the Wolff & Tritschler company, independently, after Wolff’s passing on April 10, 1951.
+Tritschler himself passed away on New Year’s Eve, 1970.
+His nephew, Robert Summer, had already taken over the firm in 1963.
 More

 1/3